top of page

 Used in every course

-Your compass is directing you one way, but you feel like you are going the wrong way, what should you trust?
-Trust your compass, its more reliable than your instincts underwater.
+Your compass directs you one way, but you feel like you are going the wrong way; what should you trust?
+Trust your compass; it's more reliable than your instincts underwater.

 Reciprocal